-Viewing stars and planets at daytime
+Another time stars at daytime

 Normally we can only see stars at night.
 The reason is obvious: with daylight the sky background is too bright to see the stars, the relatively faint points are washed out by the scattered sunlight.
 For us, the Sun appears 550000 times as bright as the next bright object: the full moon and even 1e10 (ten billion) times as bright as Sirius the brightest star in the sky.
 Even stories such as 'from deep pits or mine shafts it is easier to find stars on the smaller portion of the sky' are incorrect: one is 'blinded' even by the small portion of sky one sees just like one sees normally a large part of the sky.

 But there is yet a possibility to see the stars at daylight.
 It has no scientific value but it is just a challenge until how faint one with a certain telescope (or even with the naked eye!) one can see astronomical objects in daylight.
 It can be fun when seeing Sirius or Betelgeuse on a hot North American or European summer day with the telescope !
 It is even possible to see double stars at daylight (e.g. Mizar, Cor Caroli, Alpha Centauri).
 For viewing first magnitude stars a small telescope and a power op 20x is required.
 It is also fun when showing it to friends, etc. My experience is that people are very amazed seeing a star or planet in bright daylight.

 Well, some planets, particularly Mercury, are better visible in daylight as it is too close to the Sun to be viewed at night.
 But, in most cases just the fun or having the kick of seeing a star or planet in full daylight.
 Or on far northern locations such as Northern Europe have very long daylight in summer resulting in getting dark when people go to bed or even later.
 Viewing objects at daylight allows using telescopes and seeing some astronomical objects despite lack of a real night sky.